burk-manu/ProjectOne/README.md

 Follow the instructions in the user guide file which opens after starting the programme.

 ## Usage
-Once you've installed Project One on your computer, run Main.py and follow the instructions.
+Once you've installed Project One on your computer, run main.py and follow the instructions.
-If you need help, make sure you are connected to the internet.
-Then type 'help', this command will open a document in your browser.
+If you need help, type 'help', this command will open a .txt document with the syntax structure and important commands.

 ## Requirements
 To run or develop this project, you should ensure that your system has the following requirements.